kabirbaidhya/learn-python-django-web/units/python/4/conditionals-and-loops.md

     ...
 ```

 The `CONDITION` could be any valid boolean expression which is evaluated.
-If it's value is `True` then the statements inside the block are run, if it's not evaluated as `True` the code block simply is ignored and not run.
+If it's value is evaluated to be `True` then the statements inside the block are run, if it's not `True` the code block simply is ignored and not run.

 You can make use of any kind of [boolean operators](https://github.com/kabirbaidhya/learn-python-django-web/blob/master/units/python/1/python-variables-types-and-operators.md#comparison-operators) in the condition, all you need to make sure is that the expression produces boolean result.